afsana16063/Assignment2-wm1/README.md

 - **Product Showcase:** Explore a curated list of products, showcasing details like title, price, discount, category, and stock availability.
 - **Pagination:** Navigate seamlessly through different pages for a diverse product experience.
-- **Search Functionality:** Easily find specific products using our intuitive search bar.
-- **Category Filtering:** Refine your search by filtering products based on specific categories.
 - **Detailed Product View:** Dive deeper into individual products by clicking on the "More Details" button.
 - **Responsive Design:** Enjoy a consistent and engaging experience across various devices.